thevetdoctor/FASTA-FRONTEND/README.md

 ## UNIQUENESS

 ## ADVANTAGES/STRENGTH
-1. Imagine having an opportunity of booking a ticket at your convenient with a lot of option of choosing a comfortable, secured and cheap ticket price.
-Which one will you go for?Fasta gives you the list of transport’s company around you, their services, prices and discount rate.
-It’s awesome?You save money from securing an expensive ticket.
+1. Imagine having an opportunity to know before and realtime what incidence had happened on your trip direction like; traffic rate, congestion, accident, armed robbery, etc and an option of booking a ticket at your convenient with a lot of option of choosing a comfortable, secured and cheap ticket price.
+Fasta gives you the list of transport’s company around you, and even hook them up to provide you with options about their services, prices and discount rate.
+It’s awesome?
+You save money by cheap ticket.
-2. FASTA will give you a list of approved local riders which will prevent you from paying twice of the supposed price (for visitors).Difference between an individual using FASTA APP with anotherUsing FASTA APP:
+2. FASTA will give you a list of approved local transport providers which will allow you call any nearby providers and even provides an opportunity for a user to list as a local provider.
 3. Life will be more secure and safeYou save money in terms of transportation Save time by avoiding traffic congestion
 4. Schedule your journey at your convenient
 ## CHALLENGES/WEAKNESS